ZipCPU/sdspi/README.md

 - **Low Logic** - I wasn't expecting this one, but the SDSlave controller has less than half the logic requirement of the SDIO controller.
 We'll see if this continues to be the case as more commands are implemented.

+*Status*: This slave controller has yet to see Silicon.
+An [FPGA design exists](https://github.com/ZipCPU/eth10g) for testing this controller, but that test remains pending.

 ### Roadmap and TODO items